 Tyler waited until it was good and dark and ran like mad to Mary Grace's house.
 He rang Mary Grace's doorbell and as soon as the door opened he rushed through and almost jumped over Mary Grace's mother.
 She looked at him kind of funny and called Mary Grace.
 Mary Grace's father introduced himself and just as he was about to offer Tyler a seat, Mary Grace called him to come upstairs.

 Tyler didn't know where to begin, so he told Mary Grace how he and Lymie had sneaked out of the house and went on from there.
-He told her about BooBoo and Mark and Paul.
+He told her about BooBoo and Mark and Jack.
 Before he knew it he had told her his life story.
 After dominating the conversation for at least an hour with his problems, Tyler apologized.
 Mary Grace told him she didn't mind and that she felt that she had gotten to know him better than any of the other kids she had gone to school with.

-Mary Grace thought Mark and Paul were covering up something.
+Mary Grace thought Mark and Jack were covering up something.
 She told Tyler that she didn't think they would hurt him. it was almost ten and Mrs. Saunders called.
 Mary Grace's father drove him home.
 Mrs. Saunders was waiting on the front porch and she didn't look pleased.

 Chapter 13: The next day at school Lymie was very upset that Tyler had told Mary Grace everything.
 He felt that Tyler had broken a promise.
 As he ran around the track he wouldn't even look at Tyler.
 Tyler became very upset and told Lymie that he hated it when people were disappointed in him.
 He begged Lymie to at least look at him, but Lymie continued around the track without raising his head.